firozkhan18/technologies-notes/second-round-interview.md

 ### 13.2 Describe a time when you faced a challenge in a project and how you overcame it.
 - Share a specific example of a challenge you encountered in a project (e.g., scope creep, technical difficulties) and how you managed to solve it.

+**Answer**:
+"In one of my previous projects, we faced a challenge when integrating a new feature into a Spring Boot microservice that had to interact with an external system.
+The integration was causing inconsistent data synchronization issues.
+To resolve this, I worked closely with the external system’s team to understand their data structure and identified discrepancies in the API responses.
+After debugging and identifying the root cause, I implemented retry mechanisms and error handling in the Spring Boot service to ensure smoother communication between systems.
+I also added logging to track issues and ensure better visibility.
+In the end, the feature was successfully integrated, and the system became more reliable."

 ### 13.3 How do you assess team members' performance?
 - Talk about how you measure performance, whether through KPIs, feedback sessions, or ongoing reviews.